 IA Society Departments and Society Committees shall be established with responsibilities and duties as prescribed in the Bylaws.
 Society Committees include Operating Committees assigned to Departments and Standing Committees of the Society Executive Board.

-Department Chairs shall be IEEE Fellows or Senior Members.
+Department Chairs shall hold a minimum IEEE Member grade of Senior Member.
 They shall be appointed by the Society Executive Board or by the Council in a manner and for terms as prescribed in the Bylaws.

 Other Department personnel shall be appointed in a manner and for terms as prescribed in the Bylaws.